Researcher (PhD), Educator, Father, Outdoor Sports Enthusiast

 During 2016-2018 I worked as a post-doc researcher in the Mid Sweden University, in Sundsvall.
 I also worked in Sweden as a freelancer and educator.

 Since July 2020 I have worked as a teacher and mentor in Päivölä Institute close to Tampere, Finland .
-That work is focused on mentoring a Cyber Business Education Program (together with University of Jyväskylä) and also being of responsible for a coding laboratory (PSIL, Päivölä Student Innovation Lab).
-More information later …
+That work was first focused on mentoring a Cyber Business Education Program (together with University of Jyväskylä).
+I have also been responsible for a coding laboratory (PSIL, Päivölä Student Innovation Lab).

 My life so far has been interesting, tough and … self-actualising 🙂 Happy to collaborate in future projects.